Free website audit · a plan and a fair price built around your business · no lock-in

 The trade-off: an iframe is slightly slower than native HTML rendering (~200 milliseconds longer to first paint).
 The benefit: rock-solid behaviour at the door (the scan-in app + ticket validation are TicketWave HQ's most-tested surfaces, untouched by your UK Web Marketing site's specifics), and the ability to push fixes the same day you discover an edge case at a live event.

-If your event has unusually strict SEO requirements (you need every event page indexable with full structured data), I can switch this module to the API pattern instead — at a slightly higher integration cost.
+If your event has unusually strict SEO requirements (you need every event page indexable with full structured data), we can switch this module to the API pattern instead, at a slightly higher integration cost.
 Default is iframe.
 New to these terms?
 See the glossary.

 Onboarding timeline